lue-bird/elm-language-server-rs/README.md

 ## TODO
 - add suggestions for expose-imported variables and types
 - do not suggest exposed/module-declared members when local module-declared/binding has the same name
-- incremental reparsing
+- incremental reparsing (somehow it's pretty much fast enough already without?)
-- support elm projects with non-root `elm.json`
+- do not support goto definition on let declaration name and choice type
 - support `tests/` (dev hint: just add the tests directory as a source file and test dependencies as dependencies to the regular project state, do not add it to a separate project state to avoid module state syncing issues)
-- do not support goto definition on let declaration name and choice type
+- support elm projects with non-workspace-root `elm.json`

 ## setup for developing
 Rebuild the project with